 Mistakes happen in research.
 In some fields, however, mistakes are uncomfortably high-profile.

 Take climate science.
 In recent years, climate investigators have watched their field of study become a political minefield.
 Under these conditions, results become conspiracies and mistakes become disasters that undermine scientific credibility.
-Amato Evan, an atmospheric scientist who recently joined the faculty of Scripps Institution of Oceanography, UC San Diego, says he’s learned to avoid climate change blogs in self-defense.
+Amato Evan, an atmospheric scientist who has recently joined the faculty of Scripps Institution of Oceanography, UC San Diego, says he’s learned to avoid climate change blogs in self-defense.

 “One time I read a blog where I was referred to as an "enviro-clown" with a PhD in "computer manipulation of weather and climate,” he said.
 “Actually, that one was so far out that I just had to laugh!”